denoland/fresh/docs/canary/examples/migrating-to-tailwind.md

 ## Migrating to Tailwind CSS

-1. Create a `tailwind.config.ts` file in your project folder:
+1. Create a `<project>/tailwind.config.ts` file in your project folder:

 ```ts tailwind.config.ts
 import { type Config } from "tailwindcss";